-Staff new to the practice had a period of induction based on a structured induction programme.
-We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.
+Staff new to the practice would undergo a period of induction based on a structured induction programme.
+We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council following our inspection as not all of the training certificates were available on the day of our visit.